samunruh86/bluehaven/admin/email_templates/email_overview.md

 ### **Email Outreach**
 Email is the most scalable first touchpoint.
 Since brands and suppliers receive hundreds of daily requests, your message must stand out through **value and specificity**.
-Provide clear advantages — show data, highlight efficiency, and explain why working with [YOUR_COMPANY] benefits them.
+Provide clear advantages — show data, highlight efficiency, and explain why working with [U_COMPANY] benefits them.

 ### **Call Outreach**
 Treat every call as a sales conversation.
 Prepare deeply — research their catalog, pricing, and competitive presence.
 Confidence and preparation make the difference.